SujitSingh11/katacoda-scenarios/RBAC/step3.md

 ## Change permission on the kubectl file

+Change the permission of the file
 `chmod +x kubectl`{{execute HOST1}}

 ## Get pods using kubectl

-`./kubectl get pods`{{execute HOST1}}
+Get the pods form inside the pod using the code below `./kubectl get pods`{{execute HOST1}}

 ## Get services using kubectl